 Original oil paintings from the late 1880s cover each hallway ceiling with representations of theatrical history and themes, whether a medieval mystery play or a performance of Romeo and Juliet at the Globe Theatre.

-Of course, what’s special about these ceiling paintings is the name of the artists behind them: Frank Matsch, Ernst Klimt, and…Gustav Klimt.
+Of course, what’s special about these ceiling paintings is the names of the artists behind them: Frank Matsch, Ernst Klimt, and…Gustav Klimt.

 The more famous Klimt contributed, for example, The Altar of Dionysos, The Cart of Thespis, and The Theatre at Taormina paintings, where you can already begin to see subtle echoes of the style that would later appear in such iconic works as The Kiss.

-Gustav Klimt also created the aforementioned painting of the Globe, which incorporates the performance, but also various onlookers.
+Gustav Klimt also created the aforementioned painting of the Globe, which incorporates the performance and various onlookers.
 Three young men in the audience deserve special mention since they are portraits of Matsch and the two Klimt brothers.
-Indeed, this is the only painted self-portrait of Gustav Klimt known to be in existence.
+Indeed, this is the only painted self-portrait by Gustav Klimt known to be in existence.

 And the rest…

-The route between staircase hallways took us through foyers and interval rooms, where the rich tradition of the Burgtheater comes alive in various artifacts and mementos.
+On my tour, the route between staircases took me through foyers and interval rooms, where the rich tradition of the Burgtheater comes alive in various artifacts and mementos.